GerbilSoft/rvthtool/README.md

   in a fakesigned image.
   * Support for both CISO and WBFS formats for converting retail to debug and vice-versa, but not encrypted to unencrypted.
+* Converting unencrypted debug-signed disc images to retail fake-signed.
 * RVT-H device scanning to determine which device names are associated with connected RVT-H Readers.
+* Extend the bank table to support more than 8 banks.
+Requires an RVT-H Reader with an HDD larger than 40 GB.
+  * Bank 1 will be relocated to before the bank table, limiting it to GameCube images.

 A future version will also add a GUI.